JDM95aus/OpenSource-TerraCore/COMMERCIAL_LICENCE.md

 1. PROPRIETARY COMPONENTS
    This commercial license includes rights to proprietary components not available under the open-source license,including:

-· The Terracore Thermal Core system and manufacturing specifications · Professional CAD blueprints and technical documentation · Deposition system control algorithms and firmware
+· The OpenSourceTerracore Thermal Core system and manufacturing specifications · Professional CAD blueprints and technical documentation · Deposition system control algorithms and firmware
 · Biological process protocols and nutrient formulations